tasdikrahman/tasdikrahman.me/_posts/2017-06-01-Implementing-role-based-access-Control-easyrbac-python.md

 This way I can easily manage the permissions for all the 100 teachers without getting repetitive.

 I also get the freedom to easily delete a teacher if he decides to leave for another school for some reason or the other.

+Analogous to this would be `iptables`, this model does not scale very well when you have a couple more of users in your syste.
+By practicality, your existing rules would be circus.
+Editing and reomoving some user from that?
+Even harder.

+This is what `ufw` solves for you.

 ## Introduction to RBAC